What Can I Do If I Am Facing a Traveling to Meet a Minor Charge?

 Facing charges related to traveling to meet a minor can be serious and potentially result in consequences that can turn your life upside down.

 If you are being charged with traveling to meet a minor, you should immediately seek experienced representation.
-At Russo, Pelletier & Sullivan, our sex crimes attorneys in Clearwater can build a strong defense strategy to achieve the most favorable outcomes for your case.
+At The Law Offices of Marc N. Pelletier, our sex crimes attorneys in Clearwater can build a strong defense strategy to achieve the most favorable outcomes for your case.

 What Is Traveling to Meet a Minor Charge?